-The 19th Annual Molokai 2 Oahu Paddleboarding World Championships will take place on July 26, 2015, crossing the Ka’iwi Channel that connects the Islands of Molokai and Oahu.
+The Molokai 2 Oahu Paddleboard World Championships crosses the Ka’iwi Channel that connects the Islands of Molokai and Oahu.
 This 32-mile journey across the 2,300 foot deep channel has challenged athletes since the first organized outrigger race in 1952.

-ALL 2-PERSON TEAMS ARE REQUIRED TO USE “STOCK” EQUIPMENT
+ALL 2-PERSON TEAMS ARE REQUIRED TO USE “STOCK” EQUIPMENT.
+EXCEPTION is the FOIL CLASS.

 STOCK SUP IS DEFINED AS 14 FEET OR UNDER WITH FIXED KEEL/FIN/RUDDER